-Join Bob McGannon for an in-depth discussion in this video What is project quality?, part of Managing Project Quality.
+Join Bob McGannon for an in-depth discussion in this video What is project quality?, part of Project Management Foundations: Quality.

 - "Beauty is in the eye of the beholder" is a phrase you're probably familiar with.
 One of the challenging things that we face as project managers is there are a lot of "beholders" who will judge the beauty of the products you produce with your project.
 Beauty, in the language of projects, is the quality of what you produce.
 So, let's examine project-quality related definitions and processes, and the importance of having a quality plan.

 Project quality can be defined as a product or service that has the ability to perform satisfactorily and is suitable for its intended purpose.
 If you build a great product, but it's not fit for purpose, that is, it's not suitable for its intended purpose, then the project has failed to meet its quality objectives.
 The following three processes are pivotal to project quality: project-quality management, quality control, and project-quality assurance.

 Here is information on each of these processes.
 In project quality management, you identify and document the quality requirements and/or standards that are relevant to your project, and how to satisfy those standards.
 Quality control is the process to review and record specific project quality activities to assess performance and recommend changes during the course of your project.
 Quality control is about managing a process to ensure a predictable outcome result.